What is Virtual Private Network (VPN)?

 #12.By default, the local computer is listed as server.

-To add another server in the console tree, Right click Server Status and then click Add Server
+To add another server in the console tree, Right click Server Status and then choose Add Server

-#13.Select the desired server to which you want to add and click OK
+#13.Select the desired server that you want to add and click OK

 #14.On the console tree, right click on the server you want to enable and then click Configure and Enable Routing and Remote Access.